Transipedia/KaMRaT/README.md

 KaMRaT is designed as a flexible toolkit for combinations of different operations.
 The workflow always starts from index, then other operations can be combined according to user's analysis design, including:

 - a single operation of filter, mask, merge, score or query;
-- filter-merge or filter-rank;
+- filter-merge or filter-score;
-- mask-merge or mask-rank;
+- mask-merge or mask-score;
-- merge-rank;
+- merge-score;
-- rank-merge.
+- score-merge.

 ![workflow](./docs/workflow.png)

 ### Tips for the choice of k-mer length
 Currently, KaMRaT only accepts k-mers no longer than 32nt, since the k-mers are coded in an uint64 variable.

 Besides, we recommend users to choose k as an odd number, to avoid confounding one k-mer with its reverse complement counterpart in unstranded data.
-For example, in the situation k=6, 6-mers such as AAATTT lose information of their strandedness.
+For example, in the situation k=6, 6-mers such as `AAATTT` lose their information of strandedness.

-## Modifications since Version 1.1.0
-This section describes modifications from release KaMRaT `v1.1.0` (both on GitHub and DockerHub) to the current version of GitHub `master` branch and DockerHub image tagged `latest`.

-We will update this section to "None" when the next KaMRaT version is released.

-### KaMRaT index
-Bugfix:
-- revCompFastq.pl line 39 should be `if($i % 4 == 3) {` (since commit 99ad207e9f17b798fd245aef5581bed0e76c1333).

-Others:
-- KaMRaT index checks if the selected k-mer length is no longer than 31nt (since commit 169d6e38ff583dafedfa2abd405b4ef4b59978dc).
-- DockerFile: added python3-pip for snakemake installation (since commit b628a76cc25dab7a403172521c12be353ac2d2e3).
+## Current Release KaMRaT v1.2 (pre)
+The current release of KaMRaT is v1.2.
+Compared to its previous release, v1.1, it introduces several new characteristics:
+- Each module of `filter`, `merge` and `score` now supports outputting a fasta file containing selected/merged sequences.
+- The output tables of all modules `filter`, `mask`, `merge`, `score` and `query` now output the count table with values being rounted to the nearest integers.
+The decimal values can be output by setting `-counts` argument.
+- Updated license for commercial users (TODO).

+For full release notes, please refer to our [wiki page](https://github.com/Transipedia/KaMRaT/wiki/0.-General-Descriptions).

 ## Installation
 It's highly recommended to directly use KaMRaT within `apptainer`/`singularity` container for users at any level unless the task involves in software development, because: